Calmboym/botbot/README.md

 4. Their preferences are saved in the `customers` sheet with `notify=yes`
 5. When admin uses **👥 مشتریان → ارسال نوتیف دستی** and selects a product, the bot automatically messages all matching opted-in customers

+This is a **fuzzy, manual** system: admin picks a product and the bot broadcasts to whoever's *stated preferences* look like a good fit.

+---

+## 📦 Back-In-Stock Requests

+A second, separate system — **exact, fully automatic**, no admin action
+needed:

+1. Customer taps 🤖 on a channel post, then asks about that one product
+2. If it's currently unavailable (sold out / draft), the bot silently saves a waiting request to the `back_in_stock` sheet — nothing shown to the customer, nothing asked twice
+3. Whenever the admin edits that **exact product's** `stock` or `status` field (list, `/edit <id>`, or the field-option buttons — any path) and it becomes available again, every waiting customer is messaged automatically with a **🛍 مشاهده محصول** button
+4. Each request is marked `notified` immediately after sending, so it is structurally impossible to notify the same customer twice for the same product
+5. Admin can see the full waitlist any time via **📦 درخواست‌های موجودی**

+Unlike the preference-based system above, this one is about ONE specific product a customer already showed interest in — not a broad preference match.

 ---